metio/terraform-provider-k8s/docs/data-sources/kyverno_io_cluster_cleanup_policy_v2beta1_manifest.md

 Required:

 - `kind` (String) Kind of object being referenced.
-Values defined by this API group are 'User', 'Group', and 'ServiceAccount'.If the Authorizer does not recognized the kind value, the Authorizer should report an error.
+Values defined by this API group are 'User', 'Group', and 'ServiceAccount'.
+If the Authorizer does not recognized the kind value, the Authorizer should report an error.
 - `name` (String) Name of the object being referenced.

 Optional:

-- `api_group` (String) APIGroup holds the API group of the referenced subject.Defaults to '' for ServiceAccount subjects.Defaults to 'rbac.authorization.k8s.io' for User and Group subjects.
+- `api_group` (String) APIGroup holds the API group of the referenced subject.
+Defaults to '' for ServiceAccount subjects.
+Defaults to 'rbac.authorization.k8s.io' for User and Group subjects.
 - `namespace` (String) Namespace of the referenced object.
-If the object kind is non-namespace, such as 'User' or 'Group', and this value is not emptythe Authorizer should report an error.
+If the object kind is non-namespace, such as 'User' or 'Group', and this value is not empty the Authorizer should report an error.